 Can Mercy Ships help me raise funds?

 We have developed fundraising materials to help you communicate and raise funds to support your time with us.
-Additionally, depending on the position, need and availability of funding, we sometimes provide financial assistance to ensure continuity in critical positions.
-If interested, please indicate on your application that you would like assistance in fundraising.
+Additionally, depending on the position, need and availability of funding, you can apply for financial assistance to ensure continuity in critical positions.
+If funding your trip may prohibit you from applying, please indicate on your application that you would like assistance in fundraising.

 Is it safe to live onboard the ships in African nations?
 What security measures are in place?